 Keep in touch

-St Olave’s Church is currently closed due to the Coronavirus pandemic, but the Churchwardens are keeping people in touch via a weekly newsletter.
+St Olave’s Church is currently closed during the week due to the Coronavirus pandemic.
+The Churchwardens are keeping people in touch via a weekly newsletter.
 Services are also being streamed from the St Olave’s Church York YouTube channel – you can find details on the St Olave’s Church York page of this website.
+A new spoken Eucharist service is starting in the church at 9 am on Sundays from 19 July with 20 socially distant seating ‘slots’.
 To sign up for news and updates, please use the subscribe form.
 Use the Watch, Read & Pray page of this website to catch up on recent services, the monthly prayer cycle, articles from the York City Centre Churches, plus updates from the wider church.

 Ben Pugh & Paul Towers: email@example.com